Colex317/citibike-challenge/README.md

 - CSV files - were too large to be uploaded to GitHub.

 # Questions
-In this assignment, the aim was to aggregate the data found in the Citi Bike Trip History Logs and find two unexpected phenomena.
+In this assignment, the aim was to aggregate the data found in the Citi Bike Trip History Logs and find at least two unexpected phenomena.
 The chosen phenomena are:
 1. **Most popular start and end stations:**
     - What are the top stations in the city for starting a journey (for the months of January and June)?
 Based on the data, why?
     - What are the top stations in the city for ending a journey (for the months of January and June)?
 Based on the data, why?

 2. **Citibike usage and trip durations:**
-   - How many trips have been recorded in total during the chosen period?
+   - How many trips have been recorded (for each month) during the chosen period?
    - What is the average trip duration for the months of January and June?
    - What is the average trip duration per user type (customer vs. subscribers)?
    - What is the total riding duration for the top 10 users over the selected period?